 The Company affirms that the remuneration is as per remuneration policy of the Company.

 All the Independent Directors of the Company have furnished a declaration to the effectthat they meet the criteria of independence as provided in Section 149(6) of the Act.

-15. POLICY ON DIRECTORS APPOINTMENT & REMUNERATION ETC.:
+15. POLICY ON DIRECTORS' APPOINTMENT & REMUNERATION ETC.

-16. PERFORMANCE EVALUATION OF THE BOARD ITS COMMITTEES AND INDIVIDUAL DIRECTORS:
+16. PERFORMANCE EVALUATION OF THE BOARD ITS COMMITTEES AND INDIVIDUAL DIRECTORS

 In a separate meeting of Independent Directors performance of non-independentDirectors performance of the Board as a whole and performance of the Chairman wasevaluated taking in to consideration views of executive and non-executive Directors.

-Managements Discussion and Analysis Report for the year under reviewas stipulated under Regulation 34 read with Schedule V to the Listing Regulations ispresented in a separate section forming part of the Annual Report.
+Management Discussion and Analysis Report (MD&A Report) for the year under reviewas stipulated under Regulation 34 read with Schedule V to the Listing Regulations ispresented in a separate section forming part of the Annual Report.

 The Company has formulated a Whistle Blower Policy details of which are furnished inthe Corporate Governance Report thereby establishing a vigil mechanism for directors andpermanent employees for reporting genuine concerns if any.